PetLid/rssreader/README.md

     ]);
 });
 ```
 the name of the added route is irrelevant.
+To access the route simply go to your front controller, for example index.php, and add '/rss' to the url.

 **Notice** `:noOfItems` is the number of rss-articles you want in your feed.
 It is optional (and defaults to 5).